-All appeals from judgments rendered in said court shall be to the county court in and for Lubbock County, to be perfected in the manner and within the time prescribed by laws of this state governing appeals from justice courts.

 If Proposition 5 is approved by the voters on November 8, 2022, Section 1 of Article IIA of the Slaton City Charter shall thereafter read as follows:

 Sec.
 1. There shall be established and maintained a court designated as a municipal court for the trial of misdemeanor offenses, with all such powers and duties as are now or hereafter may be prescribed by the laws of the State of Texas relative to municipal courts.
 The municipal court shall be presided over by a judge who shall be known as the “Judge of the Municipal Court;” who shall be appointed by a majority vote of the Commission for a definite period of time not less than two years and not more than four years, at such salary as may be fixed by the Commission.
 The salary and the period for which the judge is appointed shall be fixed by the Commission at the time of the judge’s appointment.
 The judge cannot be discharged by the Commission during such period except for malfeasance in office, conviction of a felony or conviction of a misdemeanor involving moral turpitude, nor may the Commission reduce the judge’s compensations fixed for the tenure of service during the term for which the judge was appointed.
 The City Commission by ordinance may provide for the appointment of one (1) or more judges to serve if the regular judge is temporarily unable to act.
 There shall be a clerk of said court appointed by the City Manager.